-Experience one of the most iconic fly-drive itineraries in the world!
+Experience one of the most scenic fly-drive itineraries in the world!

-The Pacific Coast Highway hugs the Californian coast from just below San Francisco to just short of Los Angeles.
+The most popular part of the Pacific Coast Highway hugs the Californian coast from just below San Francisco to just short of Los Angeles.
 Along the way you'll encounter wilderness, wildlife, wineries and some of the most dramatic coastal scenery in the USA.

 Your California Coast adventure ends with three days on the golden beaches of San Diego where you'll have time to relax and enjoy the laid-back vibe of this all-American seaside town.